OXID-eSales/developer_documentation/development/tell_me_about/console.rst

     It's necessary to extend this class otherwise command will not respect OXID eShop modules functionality and some features will not work.

-Command file registration
+Registering a command file
-"""""""""""""""""""""""""
+""""""""""""""""""""""""""

-When command file is created, it's necessary to register it as a service.
+When a command file is created, it's necessary to register it as a service.
 If `services.yaml` file is not present, create it in your module root directory.

 .. important::